ZDisket/Brontes/README.md

 **Why selective skips?** Standard U-Net skips assume input details are useful for reconstruction.
 For codec repair, input details *are* the artifacts we're trying to remove.
 Restricting skips to deep layers provides semantic guidance without leaking degraded fine structure.

-## Acknowledgments

-Compute resources provided by Hot Aisle and AI at AMD.

 ## License